 - The numbers below are average costs frequently associated with the expense.

-- Attending school online eliminates transportation costs.
+- Attending school online eliminates the transportation cost.

 - Costs for food, rent, internet, and other expenses may be outright eliminated if the student lives for free with their family or commutes to school from their parent’s home.